modcluster/mod_cluster/README.txt

 JBoss AS

-1. Copy the exploded sar "mod-cluster.sar" directory into the deploy directory of a JBoss server profile.
+1. Copy the exploded sar "mod_cluster.sar" directory into the deploy directory of a JBoss server profile.
 2. Modify the server.xml within jbossweb.sar and add a clustered mode engine listener as documented here: